 Polycrystalline cells are typically found in rigid panels.
 They are less efficient than monocrystalline solar cells and require a larger surface area for the same output.

-Monocrystalline cells are also found in ridged panels.
+Mono cells are also found in ridged panels.
 They are more efficient than polycrystalline cells and can be smaller in size for the same output.

+So, that briefly covers monocrystalline vs polycrystalline solar panels.
+Now, for amorphous.
+Amorphous cells offer higher efficiency than the other two.
 They are your most efficient cell in the market today, although they do require twice as much surface area for the same power output as a monocrystalline blanket or panel.
 However, they are more flexible and can handle higher temperatures better.